Anastasia520/DEPT-Landing-Page/README.md

 npm install --legacy-peer-deps

-because due new version of react some packages is still outdated
+because due to new version of react some packages is still outdated

 2. Run the development server: